![]() |

 The TomyTrain series seems to have been most successful in the U.K. but was also released and sold for many years in America, Australia, and some other parts of Europe.
 After its discontinuation in 1997, Tomy would see more international success with the Tomica World range in the later 1990s and early 2000s.
 The exact distribution of some of these items was probably very limited and in many cases depended on if a regional Tomy variant decided to import the toys for their region.
 Tracking exactly which European countries imported which accessories in which boxes as well as what all was imported into Australia would be a herculean challenge - I have even seen an early TOMYTRAIN 1 with a Korean 토미트레인 or Tomy Train sticker on it before.
 I have not even seen some of the accessory sets mentioned below in any style of box before.

 Earlier (1988-1992 or so) trains and rolling stock have more studded surfaces that are compatible with LEGO, Tyco, or other similar compatible building bricks.
 This remained a selling point on boxes even after studs were removed from some trains (and some accessories).
-I have looked around and it does not seem like LEGO came after TOMY for the studs on Tomy Train, and as Lego's advancement to the plastic brick-building toy industry market was the underside "tube" support system and most Tomy Train items use studs but not necessarily any kind of mating tube I do not see how they necessarily could have.
-Studs remained on train bases and most other component besides roofs, buildable accessories,
+I have looked around and it does not seem like LEGO came after TOMY for the studs on Tomy Train, and as Lego's advancement to the plastic brick-building toy industry market was the underside "tube" support system and most Tomy Train items use studs but not usually any kind of mating tube I do not necessarily see how they could have.
+Studs remained on train bases and some other components.

 Almost all Tomy Train locomotives share the same chassis with reversing gearbox, with a handful of later trains having some slight variations.
 A hanging metal reverser bar under the train interacts with reverser track pieces to switch the locomotive's direction.
+This is similar to the operation of Super Rail trains, a previous train system developed by Tomy in the 1970s.
 Exposed gear teeth on the driven wheels interact with racks in some sloped rail sections for guaranteed traction.
 All rolling stock uses magnetic couplings and many pieces have action or interaction features, with most cars sharing a similar black chassis with studs for the different car parts to be added.

 The three initial Tomy Train engines were a red American-style steam locomotive and an American diesel in Amtrak and Santa Fe-style liveries.
 In 1988 packs containing a locomotive, car, and driver figure of the initial assortment were released in Europe in TOMYTRAIN style packaging.